Secret of the Easy Yoke Lyrics

 At least then I would not serve

-An unseen distant lord
+An unseen, distant Lord

 Of sinners ransomed from the fall

-I still have never seen you
+I still have never seen you, and somedays

-And some days I don't love you at all
+I don't love you at all

 I hope that I'm passing

-'Cause I'm losing steam
+Because I'm losing steam

 And I still want to trust you

-Peace be still
+Peace, be still

-Peace be still
+Peace, be still

-Peace be still
+Peace, be still

 hey genius, read the song lyrics again. this isn't even close to being about losing faith. it's about losing faith in religion and it's followers. it's about realizing that most of the christian community is hurting inside while they project perfection. it's about buying physical things to profess their faith instead of professing it in their own way and through their lives. i strongly urge you to read this again and think about it that way. it is quite possibly the best pedro the lion song ever written by David Bazan. next to almost there of course.